Archive - Gulf Coast Research Laboratory in the News

 GCRL researchers, both past and present, are at the heart of the 2013 investigation of whale sharks in the northern Gulf of Mexico.
 Whale sharks are the largest fish on earth, reaching 45 feet in length with a weight of more than 24 tons.
 Until recently, little has been known about the movements of the whale sharks in the northern Gulf.
 A joint project by GCRL, the National Oceanic and Atmospheric Administration (NOAA), and the Louisiana Department of Wildlife and Fisheries (LDWF) is shining new light on these magnificent animals.

 The research team includes GCRL staff members Jim Franks, Jill Hendon, Sarah Ashworth, and Jeremy Higgs.
 Former GCRL employee Dr. Eric Hoffmayer, who cornerstoned the whale shark work at the lab before joining NOAA’s National Marine Fisheries Service in 2011, and continues to participate in the research.
-Jennifer McKinney, another former GCRL employee, earned a master’s degree on whale shark distribution from USM's Department of Coastal Sciences in 2010 and now works on the whale shark and other pelagic fish programs at LDWF.
+Jennifer McKinney, another former GCRL employee, earned a master’s degree on whale shark distribution from USM's Division of Coastal Sciences in 2010 and now works on the whale shark and other pelagic fish programs at LDWF.

 At the core of the research is a multi-year tagging and monitoring effort that places satellite tracking tags on the sharks and monitors their movements for a year or more.
 A new one-day record for tagging success was established on June 20, 2013 when aerial spotters from On Wings of Care directed a LDWF boat carrying scientists to two groups of twelve whale sharks.
 Diving over the sharks with snorkeling gear, the team successfully attached satellite tags to ten sharks before depleting their supply of tags.
 The previous record was five tags in one day.